zoeyjodon/SoftWing/README.md

 For instructions on how to setup and use SoftWing, please see the help instructions in the app (Controller Settings -> Help).

+A quick demo of the controller is available here: https://www.youtube.com/watch?v=5OY26rFnDjQ